CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 ## tl;dr

 There are tradeoffs to using an instance of a federated network like [Mastodon](https://joinmastodon.org) to log in to your application, but Mastodon's OAuth2 support makes it possible!
-If you want to try it out without following the full tutorial, you can <a href='#mastodon-setup'>set up</a> your application on Mastodon, [fork](https://github.com) the Express demo, <a href='#environment'>update</a> your environmental variables, and <a href='#start'>start</a> your app.
+If you want to try it out without following the full tutorial, you can <a href='#create-mastodon-app'>create</a> the Mastodon application, [fork](https://github.com/CharmedSatyr/mastodon-oauth-demo) the Express demo, <a href='#environment'>update</a> your environmental variables, and run `bash±npm start`.

 ## Introduction